Actress Halle Berry once said in an interview with Yahoo! Style that she has worn a bra to bed every night since she was 16 to keep her breasts perky.

 So what if you do decide to wear a bra to bed?
 What bras are best?

-We’ve discovered that there’s no real harm in wearing a bra to bed.
-Some women simply find it more comfortable.
+We’ve discovered that there’s no harm in wearing a bra to bed.
+Some women simply find it more comfortable, and find they sleep better when they wear a bra to bed.
 The thing that really matters is the type of bra that you wear.
-Stay away from underwire or anything that’s too tight.
+Sleep bras are all about comfort–there is no need wear a maximum support bra when you are lying down.

 Here are a couple of our top picks:

-- The Luxe Leisure Front-Close Comfort Bra is made of soft, breathable fabric and is wire-free.
+- The Easy/Off Front-Close Underwire Bra is made of soft, breathable fabric and is wire-free.
 The soft self-adjusting cups stretch to fit you, and the wide back is smooth and comfortable.
 The front closure means that there are no hooks in the back so it’s perfect for sleeping.

 - The Off Duty Front-Close T-Back Comfort Bra has self-adjusting cups that are both soft and comfortable.